-All other fields shall be identical to the contents of the RSNE advertised by the AP in Beacon and Probe Response frames.
+All other fields shall be identical to the contents of the RSNE advertised by the AP or the AP affiliated with the AP MLD in Beacon and Probe Response frames.

 The MDE shall contain the MDID and FT Capability and Policy fields.
-This element shall be the same as the MDE advertised by the target AP in Beacon and Probe Response frames.
+This element shall be the same as the MDE advertised by the target AP or any AP affiliated with the AP MLD in Beacon and Probe Response frames.

 If present, the FTE shall be set as follows: